fenetikm/fenetikm.github.io/controlled-fields/slides.md

 ## Problem: Required Fields
 ### Current Solution

+- To work with Entity Validation we must jump through some hoops:
-- On the entity form display ui, check for controlled fields, and save the value of required into third party settings
+- On the entity form display ui, check for controlled fields, and save the value of required for all into third party settings, remove the required setting from FieldConfid
 - FieldConfig is an entity (yeah!)
   - hook_entity_prepare_form to set required on the form depending on tps
   - hook_entity_presave to setRequired(FALSE) and save into third party settings
 - Custom recursive validation, checks to see which fields are showing, checks required setting if applicable
-- Add in a custom class to fields to show what is required and isn't
+- Add in required class to fields to show what is required
-- Add in JS to add the required attribute to input fiels (@todo)
+- (@todo) Add in JS to add the required attribute to input fields

 ---